 Even though GPA and high school courses correlate more significantly with first-year success in college, some of the advantages of taking either the SAT or ACT tests would be to provide:

-Not every student tests well, has had the benefit of a curriculum that supports college readiness, can afford the time to prepare for further assessments, or is interested in a college/university that requires any test scores.
-Together I will consider these key factors when working with each student.
-We want to figure out the support needed and path to take to in the application process that highlights each student's strengths and will benefit them as they make this important journey.
+Not every student tests well, has had the benefit of a curriculum that supports testing assessments, can afford the time to prepare for further assessments, or is interested in a college/university that requires any test scores.
+Together we will consider these key factors to develop a test plan, whether preparing and taking a test or applying test optional.

 For more insights on testing and factors to consider you'll want to read: